 The best seats in the house are being held until August 11th for subscribers.

 Subscribe today for preferred seating and join SFEMS for the largest possible discounts on tickets.
 Reserve your seats for great early music concerts including Magnificat performing the Cavalli, Mass for Christmas, and Ensemble Mirable with Marion Verbruggen

-To order your subscription tickets, please call the box office at 510-528-1725, mail us your concert brochure ordering page with a check or your credit card info, or click here to open a subscription order form and reserve your preferred seats immediately.
-Online ticketing will begin Monday, August 11, 2014.
+To order your subscription tickets, please call the box office at 510-528-1725, or mail us your concert brochure ordering page with a check or your credit card info.

 The Jazzschool in Berkeley and The San Francisco Early Music Society have established an exciting affiliationthat delights both our audience and our local musicians.
 Early music lovers and jazz music lovers join together to celebrate the improvisational kinship of the two genres.
 The Jazzschool offers a casual and intimate environment where the audience can enjoy a light meal cafe and sip a glass of wine or a cup of coffee while enjoying the concert.